ionic-team/vscode-ionic/roadmap.md

 - (feat) Option to hide particular recommendations
 - (feat) Add queue points on a running command so that you can get progress like: "building...", "deploying...", "running app.."
 - (feat) On clicking action show the action in the output window
-- (perf) Cache outdated in workspace storage for use on first startup
 - (perf) Run first refresh without "npm outdated", re-refresh after completion
 - (perf) Only run capacitor config commands when "Configuration" is expanded
 - Preview app - add option to switch size for common screen sizes